Blackaddr/BALibrary/README.md

 **REQUIREMENTS**
 This library uses a forked (modified) version of [DmaSpi](https://github.com/Blackaddr/DmaSpi) for Teensy, a library that extends SPI functionality to support DMA.
 This allows audio programs to use external SPI RAM with very little processor overhead.

+**YOU MUST DOWNLOAD AND INSTALL THE DMA SPI LIBRARY FROM THE LINK ABOVE SEPARATELY TO USE THIS BAGUITAR LIBRARY.
+IT IS NOT AUTOMATICALLY INSTALLED AS PART OF THE BAGUITAR LIBRARY**

 Last tested with:
 Arduino IDE: v1.8.5
 Teensyduino: v1.41*